bartvandebiezen/css-conventions/css-conventions.md

 ===*/
 ```

-### Numbered labels may be used for inline comments
+### Numbered labels may be used for inline comments.

-- Allowed when inline comments are too long to be readable.
+- Allowed when a rule contains inline comments are too long to be readable.
-- Allowed if the same comment is applicable for multiple declarations.
+- Allowed when a comment is applicable for multiple declarations.
+- When using numbered labels, use numbered labels for all inline comments for that rule.

 **Right:**
 ```CSS